Canadian Cancer Registry (CCR)

 The conceptual universe of the Canadian Cancer Registry database is persons whose usual place of residence is Canada or who are non-permanent residents.
 The residence at diagnosis is generally the place of usual residence, as stated by the patient or, as defined by the Census, "the dwelling in Canada where a person lives most of the time", regardless of where they are when diagnosed.
 For patients diagnosed with multiple primary tumours over time, the address may be different for each primary tumour.

-The conceptual universe of the Canadian Cancer Registry is persons whose usual place of residence is Canada or who are non-permanent residents.
+The conceptual universe of the CCR is persons whose usual place of residence is Canada (residents) or foreign citizens (non-residents) who are in Canada for a continuous period of six months or more at the time of diagnosis.
 The residence at the time of diagnosis is generally the place of usual residence, as stated by the diagnosed person or, as defined by the Census, "the dwelling in Canada where a person lives most of the time", regardless of where they are when diagnosed.
-For patients diagnosed with multiple primary tumours over time, the address may be different for each primary tumour.
+For patients diagnosed with multiple primary tumours over time, place of residence may be different for each primary tumour.

 Instrument design